 Nigeria's central bank governor to challenge suspension in court

-LAGOS (Reuters) - Nigeria's graft-fighting Central Bank Governor Lamido Sanusi said on Friday he would go to court to challenge his suspension by the president - though he does not want his job back, he wants to show that the move was illegal.
+LAGOS (Reuters) - Nigeria's graft-fighting Central Bank Governor Lamido Sanusi said on Friday he would go to court to challenge his suspension by the president, saying he did not want his job back but wanted to question the legality of the move.

-President Goodluck Jonathan suspended Sanusi on Thursday, removing an outspoken critic of his government's record on corruption in Africa's top oil producer.
+President Goodluck Jonathan suspended Sanusi on Thursday, removing an increasingly outspoken critic of the government's record on tackling rampant corruption in Africa's top oil producer.

-Since the suspension, presidential spokesman Reuben Abati has accused the central bank of procurement irregularities during Sanusi's tenure, most of them dating back to 2011.
+Since the suspension, presidential spokesman Reuben Abati has listed alleged procurement irregularities at the central bank during Sanusi's tenure, most of them dating back to 2011.

 "I'm going to court to challenge the suspension," he said.
 "I'm concerned about the precedent ...
 I'm concerned about the idea that if you want to remove someone and you want a way around the law, you just write any kind of letter with all sorts of funny allegations and suspend the person."

 "I'm not going back.
 I have had my last day at work.
-I'm very glad to hand this over," Sanusi told Reuters.
+I'm very glad to hand this over," he said.

 Markets panicked over the suspension of a man whose policies are credited with stabilizing the naira and bringing inflation in Africa's second biggest economy to single digits.

-The naira, at 164.05 to the dollar before the news on Thursday, fell to a record low of 169 before trading was frozen.
-On Friday it recovered to 164.55 after the central bank intervened with dollar sales.
-The bank said it hoped to keep it within its target band of 150-160 to the dollar.
+The naira fell 1 percent against the dollar on Friday, although it has not moved since the central bank said it hoped to keep it within its current band of 150-160 to the dollar.

-Longer term, it is unclear whether investors will be put off Nigeria, whose perennial governance problems are balanced on the positive side by attractive prospects, including abundant energy reserves, a potentially huge consumer market and a fast-growing economy about to become Africa's biggest.
+Longer term, it is unclear whether investors will be put off Nigeria, whose governance problems are balanced on the positive side by attractive prospects, including abundant energy reserves, a potentially huge consumer market and a fast-growing economy.

-Sanusi said he had no choice.
-He never intended to be an anti-corruption crusader, but had been alarmed by the sheer extent of losses to the treasury at the state oil firm.
+Sanusi said he never intended to be an anti-corruption crusader, but had been alarmed by the sheer extent of losses to the treasury by corruption at the state oil firm.

-"I'm trying to get to the heart of collapsing oil revenues," he said, pointing out that in the past year, the country's oil savings had been depleted to $2.5 billion, from $11.5 billion.
+"I'm trying to get to the heart of collapsing oil revenues," he said.

 "My primary motive ... is that oil prices have not come down, oil output has not come down, (but) oil revenues are crashing, and therefore my job as central bank governor in managing the exchange rate and reserves is threatened."

-Jonathan's former mentor, twice president Olusegun Obasanjo, has said oil corruption now is worse than at any time since the end of military rule in 1999, a charge Jonathan dismisses as politically motivated.
+Some commentators, including twice president and former Jonathan mentor Olusegun Obasanjo, have said oil corruption now is worse than at any time since the end of military rule in 1999, a charge Jonathan dismisses as politically motivated.

-(Reporting by Tim Cocks; Editing by Peter Graff)
+(Reporting by Tim Cocks; Editing by Will Waterman)